 - In the Layers panel, click on the Create a New Layer icon. - Click on the Foreground Color Chip to open up the Color Picker and choose white.
 Click OK. - Get the Brush tool. - In the Tool Options, open the Brush Picker and choose the Texture Brush (BRM-02-01-Texture) we created in Lesson 1 of our Heart Mask Brush (BRM-02-01-el-HeartBase).
-Set the size to 286 px, the Opacity to 100% and the Mode to Normal. - On the blank layer above the music layer, click and drag on the edges and random areas of the document to hide parts of the music.
+Set the Size to 500 px, the Mode to Normal, the Opacity to 100%, the Flow to 100%, and Smoothing to 0. - On the blank layer above the music layer, click and drag on the edges and random areas of the document to hide parts of the music.
 This gives the illusion that areas are worn away, but leaves our music layer intact.